-Graham Beck Enterprises (Pty) Ltd is a 100% South African owned company whose shares are held by the Graham Beck 2011 Family Trust.
-Graham Beck Enterprises’ core activities relate to the production, marketing and selling of wine, operating from two locations in the Western Cape – Robertson & Steenberg.
+Beck Family Estates (Pty) Ltd is a 100% South African owned company whose shares are held by the Graham Beck 2011 Family Trust.
+Beck Family Estates’ core activities relate to the production, marketing and selling of wine, operating from two locations in the Western Cape – Robertson & Steenberg.
 There is also a hospitality segment, consisting of two restaurants and a boutique hotel, all situated at Steenberg.

-The scope of this manual is limited to information held by Graham Beck Enterprises (Pty) Ltd.
+The scope of this manual is limited to information held by Beck Family Estates (Pty) Ltd.

-The Chief Executive Officer (CEO) of Graham Beck Enterprises (Pty) Ltd has duly authorized the contact person below to ensure that the requirements of the Act are administered in a fair, objective and unbiased manner.
+The Chief Executive Officer (CEO) of Beck Family Estates (Pty) Ltd has duly authorized the contact person below to ensure that the requirements of the Act are administered in a fair, objective and unbiased manner.
 Accordingly, all requests for access to records should be addressed to:

 Contact person: Herman Mostert